Legalization of Prostitution in Brazil - Pros and Cons

 After all, does the legalization of prostitution represent evolution or regression?
 It depends on how you see the issue.
 From the point of view of the worker, the legalization and regulation of prostitution is a deserved evolution.
 But from the point of view of the church, of the conservative society in which one lives, of the prototypes of integrity and austerity, unfortunately, symbolizes regression.
 Each strives for the causes that are convenient for them.
 It remains to be seen whether the ideals of evolution or regression are with the majority.

 Nonetheless, with or without churches, prostitution exists today, tomorrow and perhaps forever.

-Starting with the obvious, that the state is secular, their actions, with respect to what it legalizes or what he does not legalize the church must remain on its pedestal or podium, pulpit u anything seeking to bring him to his sheep; and if, however, they choose prostitution or the sale of sexual services in exchange for money, goods or possessions, the Church can no longer intervene and when I think of what Luther saw the last of said thing is a lot like ...
+From the obvious, that the state is secular, its actions, with regard to what it legalizes or what it does not legalize, the church should remain on its pedestal, or palanque, pulpit or anything seeking to bring its own sheep; and if, however, they choose prostitution or the sale of sexual services in exchange for money, property or possessions, the Church can no longer intervene, and when I think of what Luther saw, the past of the thing quoted is very similar ...

 Or can at least try to "catechize them."
 If this is going to work, we do not know.

 All I know is that the legalization of prostitution can not result in the legalization of environments exploiting prostitution; this because they pimps, are unnecessary parasites enforcement craft, and the girls and male prostitutes and transvestites may very well live without them.